vikas-sumfactor/Netflix--2.0/README.md

        You can invoke the URL directly to use Postman.
 You don't need to configure any environment to use this.
 Take a look at the docs to see how to use it:

               https://learning.postman.com/docs/getting-started/sending-the-first-request/

+   * login api :

+        1) authorization token : did token get from magic auth

+        2) create new jwt token

+           then check if this a new user or not in Hasura (GQL QUERY)

+           if yes then

+        3) create new user GQL MUTATION then store token as a cookies

+            if no then

+        4) store token as a cookies